-The PA was founded in 1896 as the Publishers’ Association of Great Britain and Ireland.
-It changed its name to the Publishers Association in 2006 to reflect the global reach of its members’ businesses.
+Initially established in 1896 as the Publishers’ Association of Great Britain and Ireland, the organization rebranded itself as the Publishers Association (PA) in 2006 to reflect the worldwide reach of its member companies.

 The PA operates under a Council of 14 elected individuals serving three-year terms with the President, chosen by membership election, chairing this Council.